Zenovations/knockout-sync/README.md

  - fields which are not observable may be persistent, but they will not trigger autoupdates (we aren't observing them after all)
  - you must call ko.sync.use(...) on a view before assigning any ko.computed properties which will access those fields
  - if you don't set the autoupdate flag to true on the model, remove/create operations are not immediately sent to the server
- - `create()` makes a new record, but if it has an ID, then it's not considered an add operation (it must match an existing record)
+ - `create()` makes a new record, but if it has an ID, then it's not considered an add operation (it is considered an existing record) and the dirty flag is not set
+ - you can create() a record with invalid data, but cannot save it (assuming a validator is active)

 # API